thinkinglabs/thinkinglabs.github.io/_drafts/beyond-shades-of-conways-law-mechanics.md

 Skvortcov identifies three critical factors affecting decision-making latency:

 - *People and Culture* — appointing and empowering the right people to build trust and safety, is more vital than any structured rigidity, together with leadership competence.
-This matches Jim Collin's findings on what makes a great organisation in [Good to Great](https://app.thestorygraph.com/books/1771dbe4-16a3-4316-83a1-ed2b21984bc9) regarding "*Level 5 Leadership*" and "*First Who ...
-Than What*".
+This matches Jim Collins' findings on what makes a great organisation in [Good to Great](https://app.thestorygraph.com/books/1771dbe4-16a3-4316-83a1-ed2b21984bc9) regarding "*Level 5 Leadership*" and "*First Who ...
+Then What*".
 - *Correctness of Organisation* — clear alignment with and understanding of business goals allows teams to make localised decisions.
 This requires the correct people are employed, again "*First Who ...
-Than What*".
+Then What*".
 A lack of alignment creates friction and inflates decision latency.
 - *Customer Focus* — decision-makers require a good understanding of customer needs.
 Therefore, the need for senior Product Managers with a clear product vision who can say "no" to random requests to prevent end-less discussions and re-evaluations of direction.

 Decision Latency Theory asserts "*The value of the interval is greater than the quality of the decision*" (Johnson, 2018).
 It is more important to take frequent bad decisions than no decision.
 High-frequency decision-making allows organisations to revert bad choices quickly as new information emerges.
 Skvortcov's expert panel agreed that placing decision-making as close as possible to the people who are doing the work minimises latency.
 Bringing forward the importance of autonomy to lower decision latency.
 However, they cautioned that autonomy without alignment or understanding of customer needs degrades overall decision quality.

 This aligns with the Standish Group's CHAOS Report, which attributes project success to *Good Sponsor*, *Good Team*, *Good Place*, and *Short Decision Latency* (more on this in [Validation: The Research & Reality Check]({% post_url 2026-06-20-beyond-shades-of-conways-law-validation%}#the-industry-reality-check-1995-2020)).

-## Mathematics: The Compatibility Duality
+## Temporal Duality: Compatibility

 In 2004, Coplien and Harrison reformulated Conway’s Law around compatibility: